 - Students and faculty of other law schools displaying a valid current law school ID

-- Northwestern Alumni of other schools holding a Northwestern Alumni Association card may be admitted during normal business hours Monday through Friday.
+- Northwestern Alumni of other schools holding a Northwestern Alumni Association card and photo ID may be admitted during normal business hours Monday through Friday.
 Alumni who wish to use the facility after hours must obtain prior approval.

 - Patrons needing to use the library's government documents depository collection may be admitted from 9:00 a.m. to 7:00 p.m.
 Monday through Thursday or 9:00 a.m. to 5:00 p.m.
 Friday, provided they present a photo ID and register at the circulation desk (depository visitors must restrict their use of the library to the government depository collection).